charmbracelet/glow/styles/README.md

 ## document

-The `document` element defines the markdown's body.
+The `document` element represents the markdown's body.

 ### Attributes